The powers that be are waging a war on your wealth.

 But the fact is, you don’t have to buy into it.
 Some of the greatest entrepreneurs of our time provide excellent examples of this.
 Steve Jobs talked about eating ramen noodles every night on his way up.
 Elon Musk challenged himself to live on a dollar a day in his early years.
 Today, Elon is one of the richest men in the world.
 Steve Jobs was also in that club before he passed away.

-Many immigrant families show the way as well.
+Many immigrant families highlight the path as well.